pr3y/bruce_old/README.md

 * EVIL Portal serves a fake login page that claims to provide internet access if you log in.
 * This is a social engineering attack, and will log the username and passwords entered on the page.
 * You can view these credentials by connecting to the portal from your own device and browsing to http://172.0.0.1/creds
-* If your device has an SD Card reader with a FAT filesystem formatted card inserted, the usernames and passwords will be logged to nemo-portal-creds.txt on the SD Card for you to peruse later.
+* If your device has an SD Card reader with a FAT filesystem formatted card inserted, the usernames and passwords will be logged to evil-portal-creds.txt on the SD Card for you to peruse later.
 * SD Card support is only enabled by default on the M5Stack Cardputer platform.
 It can be enabled on M5Stick devices but an SD Card reader must be built and attached to the front panel pin header.
 * EVIL Portal is only for use on professional engagements with a valid scope of work, educational or demonstration purposes.
 Storage, sale, or use of personal information without consent is against the law. 🤓

+## Templates for EVIL PORTAL
+The default EVIL PORTAL if you dont have a SD card attached is the Google template, but now its easier to create you own!
+On templates folder of this repository there is a Facebook and Google samples which you can put on the root of your SD card, then go to EVIL PORTAL and select the template file.

 ## BadUSB
 To choose a payload for the BadUSB on Cardputer instead of getting rickrolled, you need to create a file on the SD card root directory called "badpayload.txt".